Skip to content

 No more jumping to "dye house management," back to "orders," then over to "warehouse" — every outsourcing order, every batch, every cost, and every piece of evidence can be viewed, edited, and acted on from one page.

-2. The Workflow Is Clear at a Glance
+2. The Progress Timeline Is Clear at a Glance

 3. Costs Tracked Down to Each Individual Payment